 ULT1, ULT2 and ULT3 are Ultupharma’s current antibiotics programmes.
-Antibiotics in these programmes have activity against a wide range of bacterial pathogens in the WHO and CDC priority lists (Table 1 and 2), including carbapenem resistant Acinetobacter baumannii, Pseudomonas aeruginosa and Enterobacteriaceae.
-ULT3 peptides have also activity against colistin resistant Escherichia coli, A. baumannii and Klebsiella pneumoniae
+Antibiotics in these programmes have activity against a wide range of bacterial pathogens in the WHO and CDC priority lists (Table 1, click table to enlarge), including carbapenem resistant Acinetobacter baumannii, Pseudomonas aeruginosa and Enterobacteriaceae.
+The ULT3 peptides have also activity against colistin resistant Escherichia coli, A. baumannii and Klebsiella pneumoniae

 The ULT1-programme is based on new antibacterial compounds discovered in cultures of Gram-negative soil bacteria, which have shown potent effect against Staphylococcus aureus strains MRSA, MRSE, MSSE, MSSA and VRE and strains resistant to mupirocin, vancomycin, etc. (Bjerketorp et al, J. Nat.
 Prod., 2017, 80, 2997-3002).
 Patents have been granted in Sweden (SE539512) and in the US (US10471043 and US10933048).
 Several active analogues have been synthesized and more are planned.